MicrosoftDocs/customer-insights/ci-docs/audience-insights/sample-guide-predict-product-recommendation.md

 1. Select **Save** and **Run** to start the Merge Process.

 ## Task 3 - Configure Product Recommendation prediction

 With the unified customer profiles in place, we can now run the subscription churn prediction.
-For detailed steps, see the [Product Recommendation prediction (Preview)]((predict-subscription-churn.md) (preview)]) article.

-1. Go to **Intelligence** > **Prediction** and select to use the **Product Recommendation**.
+1. Go to **Intelligence** > **Prediction** choose **Product recommendation**.

 1. Select **Get started**.

-1. Name the model **OOB Prod Rec Model Prediction** and the output entity **OOBProdRecModelPrediction**.
+1. Name the model **OOB Product Recommendation Model Prediction** and the output entity **OOBProductRecommendationModelPrediction**.

-1. Define three conditions for the Product Recommendation model:
+1. Define three conditions for the model:

-   - **Number of products**: **select 5**.
+   - **Number of products**: Set this value to **5**.
 This setting defines how many products you want to recommend to your customers.

-   - **Suggest products customers have recently purchased?**: **Select "Yes"**.
-This will indicate that you want to include products in the recommendation that your customers have purchased before.
+   - **Suggest products customers have recently purchased?**: Select **Yes** to indicate that you want to include products in the recommendation that your customers have purchased before.

-   - **Look back window:** **Select at least 365 days**.
-This setting defines how far the model will look back at customer's activity to use as input to their recommendations.
+   - **Look back window:** Select at least **365 days**.
+This setting defines how far the model will look back at the customer's activity to use it as input to their recommendations.

    :::image type="content" source="media/product-recommendation-model-preferences.png" alt-text="Model preferences for the product recommendation model.":::